Spencer Long

-Spencer Long (born November 8, 1990) is a former American football center.
-He played college football at the University of Nebraska–Lincoln and was drafted by the Washington Redskins in the third round of the 2014 NFL Draft.
-He has also been a member of the New York Jets, Buffalo Bills, and San Francisco 49ers.
+Spencer Long (born November 8, 1990) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and was selected by the Washington Redskins in the third round of the 2014 NFL draft.
+He was also a member of the New York Jets, Buffalo Bills, and San Francisco 49ers.

-College career
+Early life

 Long attended Elkhorn High School in Elkhorn, Nebraska.
 He played defensive end on the Antlers football team, and also played baseball.

+College career

-He walked on to the Nebraska Cornhuskers football team for the 2009 season.
+At the University of Nebraska–Lincoln, he walked on to the Cornhuskers football team for the 2009 season.
 He redshirted in 2009, and did not appear in a game in 2010.
 In 2011, Long was one of three Nebraska offensive linemen to start in all of the Huskers' games.
 He also started in every game during the 2012 season.
 In 2013, he played in only six games before suffering a season-ending knee injury.

 Professional career

 Washington Redskins

-Long was drafted by the Washington Redskins in the third round, 78th overall, of the 2014 NFL Draft.
+Long was selected by the Washington Redskins in the third round, 78th overall, of the 2014 NFL draft.
 On May 16, 2014, Long signed his four-year rookie contract, worth US$2.85 million.

 With the release of former starting right guard, Chris Chester, Long was given the chance to compete for the starting position.
 He ended up losing out to Brandon Scherff, who originally was expected to become the starting right tackle.
 He would then become the starting left guard after regular starter, Shawn Lauvao, was placed on the team's injured reserve in September 2015.
 In 2016, Long became the team's starting center after a season-ending injury to Kory Lichtensteiger in week 3.
 On November 21, 2017, Long was placed on injured reserve after dealing with knee tendinitis.